Have you ever thought about how your students’ attitudes might relate to their learning?

-We are looking for instructors who are willing to give students in their undergraduate
+This Fall we are looking for instructors who are willing to give students in their

-statistics courses our pilot Student Survey of Motivational Attitudes toward Statistics
+undergraduate statistics courses our pilot Student Survey of Motivational Attitudes toward

-set forth some guidelines that we must follow in conducting this research, which we
+forth some guidelines that we must follow in conducting this research, which we describe

 that includes information they might need to determine your eligibility to administer the

 If you are interested in participating, please fill out this short

 by October 27th.
 This short survey should be completed for each course you plan to